Vikram (1986 Tamil film): Release and reception

 Vikram was released on 29 May 1986.
-The film was dubbed in Telugu as Agent Vikram to avoid confusion with the Telugu Vikram.
-Jayamanmadhan (a duo) of Kalki wrote despite the script having glaring loopholes it can be forgiven however felt when the film shifts to Salamia, the second quarter of the film moves at a camel's pace.
-The duo concluded the review saying fine this film was talked about but the question is whether the film is a talking point is a question.
+The film's Telugu version had to be retitled to avoid confusion with the Telugu Vikram.
+Jayamanmadhan (a duo) of Kalki wrote despite the script having glaring loopholes it can be forgiven; however they felt when the film shifts to Salamia, the second quarter of the film moves at a camel's pace.
+The duo concluded the review saying fine this film was talked about, but the question is whether the film is a talking point is a question.
 Ananda Vikatan rated the film 42 out of 100.

 According to Haasan, Vikram was unfavourably reviewed by film critics, but became a "commercial hit".
-Haasan donated the proceeds of the film's first show to UNICEF, who were then collecting funds for the welfare of underprivileged children in African continent.
+Haasan donated the proceeds of the film's first show to UNICEF, who were then collecting funds for the welfare of underprivileged children in Africa.

 Spiritual successor

 In 2022, Kamal Haasan reprised his role of Vikram in the spiritual successor with the same name written and directed by Lokesh Kanagaraj.